Logos Bible Software: 2024 Subscription model transition

+non-cloud features.
+The 2024 release also introduced several AI-powered tools (see below).

 Reception

 It has been noted for being user-friendly, having the largest number of resources for software of its type, and offering unique tools and datasets not found in other products.
 It has also received some criticism for its high cost and lack of speed when compared with other Bible software packages.